anatoliyg/chord-wheel/README.md

 # chord-wheel

-Chord wheel app in HTML5
+Work in progress of a Chord Wheel app built with HTML5